 We’re happy to help you, so drop us a line!

 Have you connected with us in your favorite places?
 If you arrived here directly from a link, here’s the email signup for this newsletter.
-Say hi to Leslie, Sheila and Becky at Tourism Currents on….
+Say hi to Leslie and Sheila at Tourism Currents on….

 - Our Facebook Page – we love your comments.

 - Our Twitter stream – all day awesome.

 - Our LinkedIn Company Page – follow us.